AriFordsham/GHCWiki/quantified-constraints.md

 # Quantified constraints

-This wiki page summarises the state of play on the idea of allowing quantification in class contexts.
+This wiki page summarises the state of play on the idea of allowing quantification in class constraints.
 For example

 ```wiki
 data Rose f a = Branch a (f (Rose f a))